scalar-labs/scalardl/docs/getting-started.md

 ## Configure properties

 The first thing you need to do is to configure the Client SDK.
-The following sample properties are the minimum required properties for the Client SDK to interact with Scalar DL Ledger.
+The following sample properties are the minimum required properties for the Client SDK to interact with ScalarDL Ledger.
 ```
 [client.properties]
-# A host name of Scalar DL Ledger
+# A host name of ScalarDL Ledger
 scalar.dl.client.server.host=localhost

 # An ID of a certificate holder.
 It must be configured for each private key and unique in the system.